top of page

 We have been in Israel during some terrorist attacks and didn’t even know it until we heard it on the news or someone told us.
 I’ll briefly share two incidents.

 A few years ago, my wife and I were filming a Bible teaching on the Mount of Olives and heard some helicopter noise.
-It was somewhat annoying, but we thought nothing of it, as airplanes and helicopters are quite common in Israel.
+It was somewhat annoying, but we didn't think much of it, as airplanes and helicopters are quite common in Israel.
 They patrol their skies quite well.
 Later, we learned that an Arab had run into some Jews by the Damascus bus station.
 We were just a quarter mile away from this incident.
 It was dealt with, and life went back to normal very quickly.
 Later, we took the light rail train that departs beside the Damascus bus station, where this event happened, to our hotel.
 We didn’t even know what had happened until later.

 We’ll Avoid Any Hotspots